anteriovieira/nuxt-sass-resources-loader/README.md

 module.exports = {
   modules: [
-    // Provide path to the file with resources ['nuxt-sass-resources-loader', resolve(__.dirname, 'path/to/resources.scss')],
+    // provide path to the file with resources ['nuxt-sass-resources-loader', resolve(__.dirname, 'path/to/resources.scss')],

     // or array of paths